-The genomic structure of Criniviruses is distinct from begomoviruses.
+The genomic structure of Criniviruses is distinct from Begomoviruses.
 The genome of ToCV is composed of two molecules of single-stranded positive-sense RNA, named RNA1 and RNA2, separately encapsidated in long, flexuous, rod-like virions.
 ToCV virions are believed to have a bipolar structure.
 RNA1 contains four open reading frames (ORFs) encoding proteins associated with virus replication and suppression of gene silencing, whereas RNA2 contains nine ORFs encoding proteins putatively involved in encapsidation, cell-to-cell movement, gene silencing suppression and whitefly transmission (Fiallo-Olivé & Navas-Castillo, 2019a).

 Criniviruses have a wide host range and are transmitted semi-persistently by whiteflies.
-In addition to tomato, ToCV has been found to infect 84 dicot plant species belonging to 25 botanical families, including economically important crops.
-Like all species within the genus Crinivirus, ToCV is semipersistently transmitted by whiteflies, being one of only two criniviruses transmitted by members of the genera Bemisia and Trialeurodes (Fiallo-Olivé & Navas-Castillo, 2019a).
+In addition to tomato, ToCV has been found to infect 84 dicotiledonate plant species belonging to 25 botanical families, including economically important crops.
+Like all species within the genus Crinivirus, ToCV is semipersistently transmitted by whiteflies, being one of only two Criniviruses transmitted by members of the genera Bemisia and Trialeurodes (Fiallo-Olivé & Navas-Castillo, 2019a).
 The distribution of criniviruses has expanded globally with the spread of their vectors.
 Tomato chlorosis virus (ToCV, genus Crinivirus, family Closteroviridae) is an economically important virus in more than 20 countries.
 In China, ToCV was first detected in 2013 and has already spread throughout the country.
-ToCV is transmitted in a semi-persistent manner by the whitefly, Bemisia tabaci, but not seed (Shi et al., 2018).
+ToCV is transmitted in a semi-persistent manner by the whitefly, B. tabaci, but not seed (Shi et al., 2018).

 2.3.
 Ipomoviruses

 Ipomoviruses are another group of whitefly-transmitted viruses that cause significant crop losses.
 The genus Ipomovirus includes viruses that are transmitted by the whitefly B. tabaci in a semipersistent manner (Tiwari et al., 2013).
 Most plant viruses rely on vector transmission for their spread, and specific interactions between vector and virus have evolved to regulate this relationship.
-The whitefly Bemisia tabaci-transmitted cucumber vein yellowing virus (CVYV; genus Ipomovirus, family Potyviridae) is endemic in the Mediterranean Basin, where it causes significant losses in cucurbit crops (Lindenau et al., 2021).
+The whitefly B. tabaci-transmitted cucumber vein yellowing virus (CVYV; genus Ipomovirus, family Potyviridae) is endemic in the Mediterranean Basin, where it causes significant losses in cucurbit crops (Lindenau et al., 2021).

 Table 2: Overview of Whitefly-Transmitted Plant Viruses, Their Genomic Characteristics, and Transmission Dynamics